The Domain Name System (DNS) acts like a virtual telephone directory for the Internet.

 Although this looks simple from your point of view, your ISP's DNS server (technically, a DNS recursor) must work with several other servers to make this happen.

-Your ISP's recursor then sends your query to the TLD nameserver, which passes back the authoritative nameserver for that domain.
+Your ISP's recursor then sends your query to the TLD nameserver, which passes back the authoritative nameserver for that particular domain.

 Finally, the recursor sends your query to the authoritative nameserver, the one holding the actual record for this website.

-This final DNS server returns the domain IP address to the recursor, which passes it back to your device.
+This final DNS server then returns the domain IP address to the recursor, which passes it back to your device.
 Finally, your browser can connect to it and begin accessing the site.

 DNS queries are surprisingly fast, even though there's so much happening under the hood.
 Smart optimization and minimal bandwidth use means that a fast server close to you can return an IP in under 10 milliseconds.